shawndacosta/G20-AI-PROJECT/INSTALLATION.md

 - Displays real price vs predicted price
 - Gives you an idea of model accuracy across price ranges

-This step is optional but useful for validation.
+This optional step helps you check the model’s predictions.

 ---